ApurvaSawant11/Dazzle-Cerashop/README.md

 - Traverse through different pages to see all the available products
 - Navigate to single product page by clicking on the Product

+**Single Product Page**

+- Add/Remove product from Wishlist
+- Add product to Cart
+- Share product on Facebook, Whatsapp, etc.

 **Wishlist**

-- Add/Remove products from Wishlist
+- Remove products from Wishlist
 - Add products to Cart

 **Cart**